jakepel03/msi-docker/README.md

 1. **Docker Compose Configuration:**
    - The `docker-compose.yml` file defines the services and their interactions.
-   - There are 5 different services implemented.
+   - There are 5 different services implemented (nginx, express, postgress, minio (Minio server) and minioclient).

 2. **Docker Volumes:**
    - Volumes are used for Minio file storage and database storage, ensuring data persistence between container restarts.